bodkan/mpieva-slendr-2023/README.md

 **On future occasions, you will have to call `init_env()` after running `library(slendr)`!**

-## Other R package dependencies

-I will use some tidyverse packages for analysis and plotting.

-I recommend you install the following packages:

-    install.packages(c("dplyr", "ggplot2", "magrittr", "MASS"))

 # Testing the setup

 Copy the following script to your R session after you successfully installed your R dependencies as described above.